 MSP develops projects through the inclusive participatory design charrette with the clients and stakeholders.
 This design charrette is a rapid brainstorming process that allows everyone on an equal footing to plan probable outcomes by discussing the project issues and concerns.

 6. H + N + S Landscape Architects, Amersfoort, Netherland

-A firm from Netherland, designs to contribute to a meaningful relationship between people and the environment and functions as a laboratory, focused on collaboration and innovation.
-The office works in mixed-aged teams in which many years of experience is combined with fresh ideas.
-H + N + S approaches as a system of layers that interact, analyse landscape-forming forces and processes, such as soil formation, hydrology, natural dynamics, infrastructure development, and occupation, as the starting point for its plans.
+A firm from the Netherland designs to contribute to a meaningful relationship between people and the environment and functions as a laboratory, focused on collaboration and innovation.
+The office works in mixed-aged teams in which many years of experience are combined with fresh ideas.
+H + N + S approaches as a system of layers that interact, analyze landscape-forming forces and processes, such as soil formation, hydrology, natural dynamics, infrastructure development, and occupation, as the starting point for its plans.